 Today’s post is something that I write with a lot of remorse and regret.
 It is about the death of one of my patients who died after suffocating on his home bed.
 Had I acted fast, it would have been different but sometimes back, I was this procrastinator who would not report things the moment I saw them.
-Without beating around the bush, this post is about a muscular dystrophy patient who died from entrapment because we did not have hospital beds at the time of his demise.
+Without beating around the bush, this post is about a muscular dystrophy patient who died from entrapment because we did not have hospital beds or safety bed guard rails at the time of his demise.
 I hope you now see why I am so remorseful and blame myself for not having acted fast.
 Anyway, I do hope that it will be a lesson to all those care givers out there to get the best hospital bed for home care for their patients at home.

 His name was Martin and he was a joyful kid.
 He was not the kind to mince with words.
 If he saw something was not going the way it should, he would directly point it out and care less whether you would get offended by his direct reprimands or not.
 Martin had been diagnosed with duchenne muscular dystrophy at 10 years.
 Before then, his family thought that he was suffering from calcium deficiency and so they would get him supplement of the same to no avail.
 Then our organization invited some medics from the US to come conduct a medical camp in the country.